In-situ Expansion Characterization of Cylindrical Batteries: Large-Format Cells Exhibit Ten Times Higher Swelling

 Table 2.
 Battery Sample Charge and Discharge Steps

 Figure 2.
-Temperature Test Curve
+Temperature profile during testing

 Cylindrical batteries (whether the 21700 model or the 4695 model) do experience some volume change during charge and discharge, which is a normal phenomenon of battery operation.
 However, it is noteworthy that the maximum volume expansion of the 4695 cylindrical battery (0.22%, Figure 3) is significantly higher than that of the 21700 cylindrical battery (0.013%, Figure 4), exceeding the latter by more than ten times.

-• Battery Capacity and Structural Design: Unlike the flexible aluminum-plastic film casing of pouch cells, the rigid metal casing of cylindrical batteries hinders the release of stress generated by internal expansion.
+Unlike the flexible aluminum-plastic film casing of pouch cells, the rigid metal casing of cylindrical batteries hinders the release of stress generated by internal expansion.
 The non-uniform contact between the metal casing and the internal wound core can create small voids, leading to uneven stress distribution, as shown in Figure 5.
 The 4695 cylindrical battery, compared to the 21700 battery, has a larger capacity and a more complex structural design.
 A larger capacity means that the wound core has more layers, which can result in more uneven volume changes and greater internal stress, leading to more pronounced deformation of the battery’s metal casing.
 Additionally, the more complex structural design may result in weaker elasticity or buffering capability to cope with volume changes, exacerbating the phenomenon of volume expansion.

-• Material Properties: Different models of cylindrical batteries may use different electrode materials and electrolyte formulations.
-The expansion and contraction characteristics of these materials during charge and discharge may vary, leading to differences in the overall volume change of the battery.
-Additionally, the thickness and strength of the battery’s metal casing significantly affect the overall deformation of the battery.
-A thicker and stronger metal casing can withstand greater stress, resulting in smaller deformation.
+Different cell models may employ different electrode materials and electrolyte formulations.
+The intrinsic swelling and contraction characteristics of these materials during cycling can vary, contributing to differences in overall cell volume change.
+Additionally, the thickness and strength of the metal casing significantly influence overall deformation; a thicker, stronger can withstands greater stress, resulting in less measurable external deformation.

-• Manufacturing Process: The manufacturing process of the battery also affects its volume stability.
+The manufacturing process of the battery also affects its volume stability.
 For example, factors such as the uniformity of electrode coating, the tightness of winding or stacking, and the seal integrity of the battery casing can all impact the battery’s volume change.
 Specifically, the assembly tightness of the cell (the gap between the wound core and the casing) plays a significant role.
 When the reserved space is larger, the battery can accommodate greater core deformation, resulting in less force on the casing and thus, smaller deformation of the battery.

-• Testing Conditions: Although the temperature difference across channels is within a controllable range, other testing conditions (such as charge and discharge rates, depth of discharge, and number of cycles) may also affect the battery’s volume change.
+Although the temperature difference across channels is within a controllable range, other testing conditions (such as charge and discharge rates, depth of discharge, and number of cycles) may also affect the battery’s volume change.

 Volume & Voltage Change Curve of the 21700 Battery